MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/list-of-prerequisite-checks.md

     -   Primary site

 **Site server computer account administrative rights**.
-Verifies that the site server computer account has administrative rights on the SQL Server and management point computers.
+Verifies that the site server computer account has administrator rights on the SQL Server and management point computers.

 -   **Severity:** Error